Arkenon/xidea/wp-content/themes/blocland-fse/readme.txt

 == Description ==

-This is a very useful and modern theme from Xidea Themes.
-Blocland FSE is a block theme developed with Gutenberg Editor.
-With the full site editing approach, you can easily customize your web site. .
+Blocland FSE is a block theme developed with the Gutenberg Editor.
+It is the classic template of the Blocland theme series.
+You can easily customize your website with the full site editing approach of Blocland FSE.

 == Changelog ==